near/near-cli/README.md

 ---

-### API keys
-You can pass your `x-api-key` for a custom RPC server by setting environment variables.
+### Custom RPC server selection

-Set your RPC server URL first.
-Note, that this command will replace RPC server for all networks.
+You can set your RPC server URL with the next command.
+Note, that this command will replace the RPC server for all networks.
 Clear it in case you want to get back to the default RPC server.
 ```bash
 export NEAR_CLI_RPC_SERVER_URL=<put_your_rpc_server_url_here>
 ```
-Set your X-API-KEY:
+You can pass `x-api-key` for a this server by setting the next environment variable.

 ```bash
 export NEAR_CLI_RPC_SERVER_API_KEY=<put_your_x_api_key_here>
 ```